Synemon plana

 Synemon plana, commonly known as the golden sun moth, is a diurnal moth native to Australia and throughout its range, it is currently classified as vulnerable under the Environment Protection and Biodiversity Conservation Act 1999.

 Taxonomy

 A description of the species was published in 1854 (Lepidoptera: Castniidae), as a medium-sized (wingspan 31–34 mm), day-flying moth species.
 Up until recently, the species had been listed as critically endangered, attracting the status of a flagship species towards the conservation of natural temperate grassland.

 Description

 The golden sun moth is a medium sized, day-flying moth with distinct green eyes and clubbed antennae.
 The antennae are a notable feature of Synemon plana; as most other moths have brushy antennae.
-Listed as critically endangered under the EPBC Act 1999, it is synonymous with Rytidosperma species of grasses and is almost completely confined to grasslands which include many of these grass species.
+Listed as vulnerable under the EPBC Act 1999, it is synonymous with Rytidosperma species of grasses and is almost completely confined to grasslands which include many of these grass species.
 At least a 40% cover of Rytidosperma species is optimal for the species.